 Licensed Social Worker

-Dr. Devora Reichman is a clinical psychologist who specializes in the treatment of substance misuse and above all, aims to create a collaborative and individualized treatment environment with a focus on integrative harm reduction.
+Dr. Devora Reichman is a clinical psychologist who specializes in the treatment of substance misuse and above all, aims to create a collaborative and individualized treatment environment with a specialized focus on integrative harm reduction.
 In individualizing treatment, Dr. Reichman pulls from her training and experience using psychodynamic, dialectical, motivational, and cognitive behavioral therapeutic approaches.
-She also has specialized training using mindfulness and dialectical behavior therapy to aid in establishing healthier relationships with one's self and the surrounding environment.
+She also has specialized training using mindfulness, dialectical behavior therapy, motivational interviewing, and CRAFT to aid in establishing healthier relationships with one's self and the surrounding environment.
 Dr. Reichman received her doctorate in Clinical Psychology from Ferkauf Graduate School of Psychology, Yeshiva University, and she completed her internship at Mt.
 Sinai - St. Luke's Roosevelt Hospital, and her postdoc at the Addiction Institute of New York at Mt.
 Sinai.
 Dr. Reichman has experience working with people of all ages, spanning the entirety of the lifespan.
-Currently, in addition to her work at the Center for Optimal Living, Dr. Reichman is also a clinical psychologist at City College Counseling Center New York, where she provides psychological services to young adults, and she is also a clinical supervisor at Isabella Geriatric Center in Manhattan, where she provides therapy for older adults and their families.
-Her main specialties are: Substance Misuse, Relationship Difficulties, Dialectical Behavior Therapy and Cognitive Behavioral Therapy.
+Currently, in addition to her work at the Center for Optimal Living, Dr. Reichman is also a clinical psychologist, supervisor, and adjunct facultyaat City College Counseling Center of New York, where she primarily provides psychological services to young adults, Her main specialties are: Substance Misuse, Integrative Harm Reduction, Relationship Difficulties, Dialectical Behavior Therapy and Cognitive Behavioral Therapy.
 Email Devora: firstname.lastname@example.org Phone: 212-213-8905 x115.

 Gabrielle Revlock has worked as an administrator for Dance/USA Philadelphia, the Dance Coalition of Philadelphia and is currently the studio and company manager for REDHORSE STUDIO/Susan Rethorst.
 She is also a grant-writer, producer, movement educator, and dancer-maker.
 Email Gabrielle: email@example.com Phone: 212.213.8905